Stabile BREAD LAME

 Get a peak into the process of re-designing the tool for production and exploring optimal forms and new angles for the blade.

-The Typography project—for Alexia's Graphic Design class at Products of Design—presented itself shortly after the Stabile Bread Lame was made.
-Since the typography was meant to be a kind of self-portrait, Alexia decided to go on a two day baking spree to showcase her passion for bread baking and play with her favorite part of the process: scoring the bread.
-It was liberating for her to see that once the scoring was done following the letter forms the bread would dictate the final letter form.
-As you can see below, some of the breads yielded more dramatic letter forms than others.
+This typography project presented itself shortly after the Stabile Bread Lame was made.
+Alexia decided to go on a two-day baking spree to showcase her passion for bread baking and play with her favorite part of the process, scoring the bread.
+Since the scoring is done on the unbaked bread dough, the baking process dictates the final letter forms, which at times yields some unexpected results.

 After baking 26+ loaves of bread, over a period of about 24 hours, it was time to photograph the results to create the poster.
-Here is a peak into the process:
+Here is a peak into the entire process.